-- Diversified portfolio set up for you: the best portfolio for you is built based on your time horizon and financial goals.
+- Diversified portfolio set up for you: The best portfolio for you is built by NNEK based on your time horizon and financial goals.
 Simply answer a short questionnaire and you’ll get everything set up for you.

-- Fractional shares: all the money you send towards your Curvo portfolio is fully invested.
-No need to leave the cash on the side, everything is invested for you.
+- Fractional shares: All the money you send towards your portfolio is fully invested by NNEK.
+No cash is left on the side.

-- No TOB: significant savings as the Curvo portfolios aren’t liable for the Belgian transaction tax (or "TOB").
-This saves you between 0.12 and 1.32% for every time you buy or sell!
+- No TOB: Significant savings as the portfolios aren’t liable for the Belgian transaction tax (or "TOB").
+This saves you between 0.12% and 1.32% for every time you buy or sell!

-- Sustainable investments: Curvo focuses on one guiding principle: we don’t invest in companies that are considered destructive to the planet.
+- Sustainable investments: Your investments focus on one guiding principle: don’t invest in companies that are considered destructive to the planet.
 This means that sectors like non-renewable energy, vice products, weapons and controversial companies are all excluded.

-- Withdraw at any time: there’s no long-term contract or exit fees if you wish to stop investing with Curvo.
+- Withdraw at any time: There’s no long-term contract or exit fees if you wish to stop investing.

 👎 of Curvo